 - Conclusion: From Artificial to Advantageous AI

 Measuring the Return On Investment (ROI) for artificial intelligence and generative AI projects can be challenging for many organizations.
-Wagers placed over AI are usually high, given that the scope of incorporating new technologies/capabilities is plentiful, along with assurance of reaping long-term benefits.
+Wagers placed over AI are usually high, given that the scope of incorporating new technologies/capabilities is plentiful, along with the assurance of reaping long-term benefits.

 The million-dollar question – Where is the ROI?